tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Timestamp: `1:01:07`

-Gryffin makes his entrance accompanied by Sigmarsson to a chorus of boos and "get the f*** out" chants.
+Gryffin makes his entrance accompanied by Sigmarsson to a chorus of boos and "get the fuck out" chants.
 Nick Schreier hits the ring to a moderate pop, while Samson enters to a large pop.
 He's over with the crowd big time.

 The match starts with both Samson and Schreier (as babyfaces) forming an alliance against Gryffin.